-- 1. The availability of hard substrate The performance standard for hard substrate requires at least 90% of the exposed rock initially present at Wheeler North Reef to remain available for the attachment by reef biota - 2.
-The artificial reef(s) shall sustain 150 acres of medium-to-high density giant kelp - 3.
-The standing stock of fish at the mitigation reef shall be at least 28 tons - 4.
-The important functions of the reef shall not be impaired by undesirable or invasive benthic species
+- 1. The performance standard for hard substrate requires at least 90% of the exposed rock initially present at Wheeler North Reef to remain available for the attachment by reef biota - 2.
+The performance standard for giant kelp requires the Wheeler North Reef to sustain at least 150 acres of medium-to-high density giant kelp - 3.
+The performance standard for fish standing stock requires the Wheeler North Reef to have a fish standing stock of at least 28 tons - 4.
+The performance standard for invasive species requires that the Wheeler North Reef shall not be impaired by undesirable or invasive benthic species

-- Shown here is a chart summarizing whether or not the Wheeler North Reef met each of the four absolute performance standards during each of the past eight years - Green circles indicate that a standard was met in a given year and red circles indicate that a standard was not met - The standard for area of adult giant kelp was not met in the first (2009) or in 2016 and 2017. - Although giant kelp was very abundant at Wheeler North Reef within 1 year after construction, it largely consisted on juvenile plants that had not yet grown to adulthood causing the kelp standard not to be met in 2009 - Because of a large regional decline in kelp in 2016, neither the single year nor 4year running average met the 150-acre standard for adult giant kelp in 2016 and 2017 - The most notable and consistent deficiency at Wheeler North Reef has been its consistent failure to meet the performance standard for fish standing stock, which is due to an insufficient size for Wheeler North Reef - SCE has agreed with our assessment of the problem and is preparing to remediate by increasing the size of Wheeler North Reef - Dr. Kate Huckelbrige will present more details of the remediation plan and implementation
+- Shown here is a chart summarizing whether or not the Wheeler North Reef met each of the four absolute performance standards during each of the past eight years - Green circles indicate that a standard was met in a given year and red circles indicate that a standard was not met - The standard for area of adult giant kelp was not met in the first year (2009) or in the past three years (2016 -2018). - The most notable and consistent deficiency at Wheeler North Reef has been its consistent failure to meet the performance standard for fish standing stock